Oecusse: Toponymy

 The portmanteau "Oe-Kussi", from which "Oecusse" is derived, has its origins in the local Baikeno variant of the Uab Meto language.
 "Oe" means "water", but there are differing interpretations for "Kussi".
-The word is often equated with the name of a certain type of traditional clay jug, so "Oe-Kussi" would mean something like "water pot".
+That word is often equated with the name of a certain type of traditional clay jug, so "Oe-Kussi" would mean something like "water pot".
 There is a legend about the provenance of this name, relating to a stone, the "Cussi", in the suco of Banafi.
 Other sources state that Kussi was a native ruler of Ambeno.
 The name "Ambeno" is derived from "Ambenu", which is similarly a portmanteau of two words.
 "Ama" or "am" means "father" or "king", and "Benu" is the name of two legendary rulers of the region.

 In the Portuguese colonial period, "Oecusse" and "Ambeno" were both already being used as synonyms referring to the exclave.
 Later, the double-barrelled name Oecusse-Ambeno came into use.
-In the official list of all administrative divisions of East Timor published in 2009, the then district was referred to only by its short name "Oecusse".
+In the official list of all administrative divisions of Timor-Leste published in 2009, the then district was referred to only by its short name "Oecusse".
 The present day SAR is not politically divided along the borders of the old empires of the area.
 In Ministerial Diploma 16/2017, "Oe-Cusse Ambeno" was once again officially used.